w3f/polkadot-wiki/docs/learn/learn-governance.md

 options in voting are "aye", "nay", or abstaining entirely.

 ### Public Referenda

-Anyone can propose a referendum by depositing the minimum amount of tokens for a certain period (number of blocks).
-If someone agrees with the proposal, they may deposit the same amount of tokens to support it - this action is called [_endorsing_](../maintain/maintain-guides-democracy.md#endorsing-a-proposal).
-The proposal with the highest amount of bonded support will be selected to be a referendum in the next voting cycle.

-Note that this may be different from the absolute number of endorsements; for instance, three accounts bonding {{ polkadot: 20 DOT each would "outweigh" ten accounts bonding a single DOT each :polkadot }}{{ kusama: 3 KSM each would "outweigh" six accounts bonding 0.5 KSM each }}.

 Public referenda will have a [**positive turnout bias**](#adaptive-quorum-biasing), meaning that they will require a heavy supermajority of _aye_ votes to pass at low turnouts but as turnout